sam-goodwin/punchcard/README.md

 });
 ```

-Which automaticlaly (and safely) renders the following Update Expression:
+Which automaticlaly (and safely) renders the following expression:
 ```js
 {
   UpdateExpression: '#0 = #0 + :0',